KilianKegel/FatherlessAmerica/README.md

 essentially about individual rights.
 Unwed fathers have rights.
 So do gay adoptive parents.
 Family law should be updated to recognize these rights.
 This interpretation should not surprise us.
-Increasingly in our national discourse, what Mary Ann Glendon terms “rights talk” trumps most other considerations.
+Increasingly in our national discourse, what Mary Ann Glendon terms "rights talk" trumps most other considerations.
 Yet surely the fundamental truth, the core social dynamic, of both of these stories is the fragmentation and dispersal of fatherhood.
 In one case, fatherhood is severed from, then directly opposed to, husbandhood and marriage.
 In the other, the father never even makes an appear ance.
-This is the trend that produces these and many other similar stories about fathers’ “rights.<sup>32</sup>
+This is the trend that produces these and many other similar stories about fathers' "rights.<sup>32</sup>

 Moreover, as fatherhood fragments, so do other institutions that depend on fatherhood.
 Marriage is an obvious example, but consider a less obvious one: